Metro-Records/scrapers-lametro/README.md

 For more on development, debugging, deployment, and more, [consult the documentation](https://metro-records.github.io/scrapers-lametro/)!

+## Typing

+We are gradually implementing typing.
+See [docs/types.qmd] for more.

 ## Updating the documentation

 To make changes to the documentation, [install Quarto](https://quarto.org/docs/get-started/).